Heart and Blood Conditions

-In Langerhans cell histiocytosis, certain white blood cells, called Langerhans cells, grow out of control.
+In Langerhans cell histiocytosis (pronounced his-tio-cy-TO-sis), certain white blood cells, called Langerhans cells, grow out of control.

 In a healthy person, these cells help defend against infection.
 But in histiocytosis, the cells multiply so quickly that they build up and can damage the body instead of protect it.

+This disease is not cancer, but it has the similar characteristic of rapid cell growth.
 Except for their rapid growth, the cells are normal.
-This disease is not cancer.
-But it is similar.
 Doctors who treat cancer and blood diseases also treat histiocytosis.

-Some people with the disease have excess cells and damage in only one site or organ in their bodies.
+Some people with the disease have excess cells and damage in only 1 site or organ in their bodies.
 Others have excess cells in many places throughout their bodies.

 About 80% to 90% of children recover from this disease with treatment.
 Sometimes it goes away slowly on its own.
 It can be serious, even fatal in severe cases.
 It can also come back later in life.

 Langerhans cell histiocytosis has had other names, and there are subtypes of the disease.
 So you may hear or see one of these names: